Professor Kristofer Erickson

 Biography

-Kristofer Erickson is Professor of Social Data Science and Deputy Director for CREATE at the University of Glasgow, appointed in 2023.
+Kristofer Erickson is Professor of Social Data Science and Deputy Director of CREATE at the University of Glasgow, appointed in 2023.
 Previously, he was Associate Professor of Media and Communication at the University of Leeds, UK and Lord Kelvin Adam Smith Research Fellow at the University of Glasgow from 2013-2017.
 As part of the RCUK-funded CREATe Centre for Copyright and the Creative Economy, Kristofer leads empirical research in support of evidence-based policy making in the domains of technology regulation, access to knowledge, and creative industries.

 Current and previous funded research projects include studies of copyright and the creative industries, user-led innovation and digital regulation.
 From 2023-2024 Kristofer was Principal Investigator on the study, Evidence on Technological Protection Measures: the impact on research, education and preservation.
 He was a Principal Investigator from 2015-2018 on EnDOW: Enhancing access to 20th Century Cultural Heritage through Distributed Orphan Works Clearance, a multi-country project to develop a crowdsourcing solution for copyright clearance in cultural institutions (project site).
 Kristofer was a Principal Investigator on the ESRC project, Valuing the Public Domain, which studied the uptake and circulation of expressions not in copyright (project site).